bobye/100_NewMetho_CSPaper/README.md

 ## Computer Vision
 Lucas, Bruce D., and Takeo Kanade.
 "An iterative image registration technique with an application to stereo vision."
 IJCAI.
 Vol. 81.
 1981.

+Horn, Berthold K., and Brian G. Schunck.
+"Determining optical flow."
+1981 Technical symposium east.
+International Society for Optics and Photonics, 1981.

+Burt, Peter J., and Edward H. Adelson.
+"The Laplacian pyramid as a compact image code."
+Communications, IEEE Transactions on 31.4 (1983): 532-540.

+Geman, Stuart, and Donald Geman.
+"Stochastic relaxation, Gibbs distributions, and the Bayesian restoration of images."
+Pattern Analysis and Machine Intelligence, IEEE Transactions on 6 (1984): 721-741.

+Kass, Michael, Andrew Witkin, and Demetri Terzopoulos.
+"Snakes: Active contour models."
+International journal of computer vision 1.4 (1988): 321-331.

 Turk, Matthew, and Alex Pentland.
 "Eigenfaces for recognition."
 Journal of cognitive neuroscience 3.1 (1991): 71-86.

 Cootes, Timothy F., et al. "Active shape models-their training and application."
 Computer vision and image understanding 61.1 (1995): 38-59.

+Isard, Michael, and Andrew Blake.
+"Condensation—conditional density propagation for visual tracking."
+International journal of computer vision 29.1 (1998): 5-28.

 Lowe, David G. "Object recognition from local scale-invariant features."
 Computer vision, 1999.
 The proceedings of the seventh IEEE international conference on.
 Vol. 2.
 Ieee, 1999.